-You can spend your paycheck on expensive facials, use every serum, and jade roll all you want—but your topical skincare regimen will only get you so far.
-Remember that what you put in your body directly impacts skin health.
-So if you struggle with dry, dull, and/or acne-prone skin, your diet may be to blame.
+You can spend your paycheck on expensive facials, use every serum, and jade roll all you want.
+However, your topical skincare regimen will only get you so far.
+Remember: What you put in your body directly impacts skin health.
+So if you struggle with dry, dull, and/or acne-prone skin, your diet may be a major culprit.

 5 Foods To Avoid For Clear Skin